 Best Time to Visit

-The summer months (Memorial Day to August) offer a wider variety of ranger-led programs and guided tours, which can greatly enhance your visit.
-However, summer can also bring higher temperatures and humidity, so we advise planning your outdoor activities for the cooler parts of the day and staying hydrated.
-Winter visits are certainly possible, but some restrooms, such as those at the Wilder Brigade Monument and U.S. Highway 27 Picnic Area, are closed from December 1 through March 15 due to weather conditions.
-The park is closed only on Christmas Day and New Year's Day.
+Summer (Memorial Day to August) offers a wider variety of ranger-led programs and guided tours, which can be a draw for many visitors.
+However, temperatures can be quite high, so we advise planning your outdoor activities for earlier in the morning or later in the afternoon and staying hydrated.
+Winter visits are possible, as the park units are open year-round except for Christmas Day and New Year's Day.
+However, some facilities, such as the US Highway 27 Picnic Area, Wilder Brigade Monument, and Signal Point restrooms, are closed from December 1 through March 15 due to weather conditions.
+The America's National Park's bookstore at Chickamauga Battlefield also has reduced Sunday hours during winter months.

 Where to Stay Nearby